Pose tracking: Phase-coherent methods

-Magnetic tracking
+Electromagnetic tracking

-Magnetic tracking (or electromagnetic tracking) is based on the same principle as a theremin.
-It relies on measuring the intensity of inhomogenous magnetic fields with electromagnetic sensors.
+Magnetic tracking relies on measuring the intensity of inhomogenous magnetic fields with electromagnetic sensors.
 A base station, often referred to as the system's transmitter or field generator, generates an alternating or a static electromagnetic field, depending on the system's architecture.

 To cover all directions in the three dimensional space, three magnetic fields are generated sequentially.
 The magnetic fields are generated by three electromagnetic coils which are perpendicular to each other.
 These coils should be put in a small housing mounted on a moving target which position is necessary to track.
 Current, sequentially passing through the coils, turns them into electromagnets, which allows them to determine their position and orientation in space.

 Because magnetic tracking does not require a head-mounted display, which are frequently used in virtual reality, it is often the tracking system used in fully immersive virtual reality displays.
 Conventional equipment like head-mounted displays are obtrusive to the user in fully enclosed virtual reality experiences, so alternative equipment such as that used in magnetic tracking is favored.
-Magnetic tracking has been implemented by Polhemus and in Razor Hydra by Sixense.
+Magnetic tracking has been implemented by Polhemus and in Razer Hydra by Sixense.
 The system works poorly near any electrically conductive material, such as metal objects and devices, that can affect an electromagnetic field.
 Magnetic tracking worsens as the user moves away from the base emitter, and scalable area is limited and can't be bigger than 5 meters.